 Daniel Henderson is a professor of economics and the J. Weldon and Delores Cole Faculty Fellow at the University of Alabama and an associate expert at FWO (Research Foundation - Flanders) in Brussels, Belgium.
 He was formerly an associate and assistant professor of economics at the State University of New York at Binghamton.
-He has held visiting appointments at the Université catholique de Louvain, in Louvain-la-Neuve, Belgium (Institute of Statistics), Xiamen University (Wang Yanan Institute for Studies in Economics) in Xiamen, China and at Southern Methodist University, in Dallas, Texas (Department of Economics).
+He has held visiting appointments at the Université catholique de Louvain, in Louvain-la-Neuve, Belgium (Institute of Statistics), Xiamen University (Wang Yanan Institute for Studies in Economics) in Xiamen, China, the University of Colorado, in Boulder, Colorado and at Southern Methodist University, in Dallas, Texas (Department of Economics).
 He received his Ph.D. in economics from the University of California, Riverside in 2003 and his B.A. in economics from the University of California, Davis in 1998.

 His research focus is in applied nonparametric microeconometrics with an emphasis in the economics of education, and economic growth and development.
 He has also written papers examining the determinants of child health, environmental economics, and international trade.
 His work has been published in journals such as Computational Statistics and Data Analysis, Economic Journal, Economics of Education Review, European Economic Review, International Economic Review, Journal of Applied Econometrics, Journal of Business and Economic Statistics, Journal of Econometrics, Journal of Human Resources, Journal of the Royal Statistical Society, Oxford Bulletin of Economics and Statistics, and Review of Economics and Statistics.